Gabemb/simple-react-router-practice/README.md

 # simple-react-router-practice
-A project to get better at using react router
+A simple project to get better at using react router

-##Setting Things Up (and understanding Babel and Webpack)
+###Setting Things Up (and understanding Babel and Webpack)
 First things first: let's set up all the things we need to make our code work.

-Let's start off with setting up Node:
+Let's start off with intializing Node:

 ```
 npm init -y